 Are you familiar with different types of investments?
-If you think that bonds are British secret agents and stocks are what thieves were shackled into in Colonial America, you’re not alone.
-Just like any subject, investing has its own vocabulary and it can feel a little intimidating to ask basic questions of an expert.
-So here is a breakdown of different ways to invest your money, and what they all will mean for your bottom line:
+If you think that bonds are British secret agents and stocks are a punishment for colonial U.S. thieves, you’re not alone.
+Just like any subject, investing has its own vocabulary.
+It can feel a little intimidating to ask basic questions of an expert.
+So here is a breakdown of different ways to invest your money and the results of making those choices.

 Certificates of Deposit

-Mutual funds were created in order to allow investors to pool their money in order to buy a variety of investments — and let a professional money manager determine the best use of the investors’ money.
-Mutual funds are an easy way to diversify your investments (more on that next week).
-However, many mutual funds charge management fees of around 2% (the professional money manager needs to take a cut) and their performance depends on how good your fund manager is.
+Mutual funds were created to allow investors to pool their money to buy a variety of investments — and let a professional money manager determine the best use of the investors’ money.
+Mutual funds are an easy way to diversify your investments.
+However, many mutual funds charge management fees of around 2%, and their performance depends on how good your fund manager is.

-Many people feel the stock market is too risky and prefer to invest in a physical asset such as gold, silver, precious metals, or even commodities.
-These investments can be a good way to diversify your investments.
-However, like most investments, it may not be a good idea to maintain a portfolio which 100% invested in precious metals.
+Many people feel the stock market is too risky and prefer to invest in a physical asset such as gold, silver, metals or commodities.
+These options can be a good way to diversify your investments.
+However, like most investments, diversification is important.
+It may not be a good idea to maintain a portfolio that is 100% invested in precious metals.
 Learn more about investing in precious metals.

-Each of these investments has its own set of pros and cons, and they can all be appropriate for investors based on their individual investment needs.
-In most cases it is a good idea to use a variety of different investment types in one portfolio.
+Each of these investments has its own set of pros and cons.
+They can all be appropriate for investors based on their individual investment needs.
+In most cases, it is a good idea to use a variety of different investment types in one portfolio.
 Next week, we’ll take a look at why diversity is important in your investments.